-Social care and support
+Social care campaigns

-Let's show Britain cares!
+Let's show Britain Cares

 More than 100,000 disabled people are or risk soon being denied vital care and support they need to dress, wash, cook, work, study or take part in their community.

 With the Britain Cares campaign, we're showing the Government that people care about disabled people getting support to lead their lives.

 On 26 June 2013, the Government announced they will invest £3.8 billion – including approximately £2 billion new money – in social care.
 This is fantastic news, and a brilliant first step towards success for the Britain Cares campaign, that Scope is part of.
 Find out how we responded to the announcement.